lbrombach/OpenHVACControl/README.md

 Daniel Sendula for their PI4J work and saving me a ton of work developing my own, and Gordon for his Wiring Pi library and support when I was first learning to use a Raspberry Pi.

+DS18B20 (one wire protocol) temperature sensors were chosen for the ability to add as many as needed to a single gpio pin and single, long wire run.

 ## Special Obstacles and Learning Experiences

 As a controls engineer and historically back-end programmer, the control system was pretty straightforward, but this project was as much about getting more familiar with Spring Boot MVC and writing REST APIs as it was about simply rolling out a new version.

-My front end is very plain as my goal was to learn enough HTML and Javascript to simply get it done.
-At this I have succeeded, although now that I understand a bit more about them refactoring is in order before I add the new interface feature pages.
+My front end is very plain as my goal was to learn enough HTML and Javascript to simply get it done while spending more time learning Spring Boot, MVC, and REST APIs.
+At this I have succeeded, although now that I understand a bit more about HTML and Javascfipt, some refactoring is in order before I add the new interface feature pages.
 Additionally, my only previous experience with a RESTful API project used MYSQL and I had to figure out how to handle passing data back and forth without calling the database.
 I think that could certainly be better, and some refactoring is needed there as well.

 ## Installation/usage:

 Please see the wiki for wiring diagrams, photos, setup, and operating instructions.

 ## Contributing, bug reports, etc: